broadbent/scootplayer/docs/docs/index.md

-# Scootplayer #

-An experimental MPEG-DASH request engine with support for accurate logging.
+Scootplayer is an experimental MPEG-DASH request engine with support for accurate logging.

 Downloads the required files/byte ranges, but does not playback content.
 Can be used to simulate MPEG-DASH playback when viewing the video itself is not important.
 The motivation behind the creation of Scootplayer was to analyse the network characteristics of HTTP Adaptive Streaming (HAS) traffic in a deterministic way.